Screenshots may differ slightly depending on software version.

 Before we get started, be forewarned you will encounter many statistics related to least squares regression and analysis of variance (ANOVA).
 If you are coming into this without previous knowledge, pick up a copy of RSM Simplified and keep it handy.
 For a good guided tour of statistics for RSM analysis, attend our Stat-Ease workshop titled Modern DOE for Process Optimization.

 Under the Analysis branch, click the Employment node.
-Design-Expert displays a screen for transforming response.
+The program displays a screen for transforming response.
 However, as noted by the program, the response range in this case is so small that there is little advantage to applying any transformation.

 Press the Start Analysis button to bring up the Fit Summary.
-Design-Expert evaluates each degree of the model from the mean on up.
+The program evaluates each degree of the model from the mean on up.
 In this case, the best that can be done is linear.
 Anything higher is aliased.

 Move on by pressing Model.